Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Synthesise fatty acids, phospholipids and steroids

-41. Which one of the following cell types is found in epithelial tissue?
+Answer is C: Mitochondria produce ATP. - Which one of the following cell types is found in epithelial tissue?

 A. Mast cells